heatherzuber/GitPractice/gitcheat.md

 new text test again to try to add a second version with different information

 another test to save a new version

+now this is really really new and changed the name above